Gear Reviews8 min read

 • Heavier than standard wire crates

-Our verdict: If you have the budget and want a crate that doesn't look like a crate, the Revol is exceptional.
+My verdict: If you have the budget and want a crate that blends into your decor, the Revol is exceptional.

 3. Petmate Ultra Vari Kennel (Best for Travel)

-When you need an airline-approved, crash-tested travel crate, the Vari Kennel is the industry standard.
-It's the crate that professional dog transporters use, and that credibility matters when you're putting your dog on a plane.
+When you need an airline-approved travel crate, the Vari Kennel's the industry standard.
+It's the exact model professional dog transporters use.
+That credibility matters when you're putting your dog on a plane.

 Buy the Petmate Vari Kennel on Amazon